MrYsLab/telemetrix-uno-r4/README.md

 For the Minima, communication with the Python client is supported by a USBSerial transport.

-You may choose a WIFI, USBSerial or BLE transport for the WIFI board.
+For the WIFI board, you may choose a WIFI, USBSerial or BLE transport.
+The transport type is identified on the LED display.

 Please refer to the [User's Guide]() for further information, including installation instructions and client APIs.